BenjaminBurton/SecOpsDocs/jsdocs/docs/cybersecurity-fundamentals/2FA-secure-firewall.md

 # 2FA to Secure the Firewall

 ## Two-Factor Authentication Using a Certificate
-## Using Two-Factor Authentication to Secure the Firewall
+## 2FA Authentication to Secure the Firewall

 ```md title="Load Lab Configuration"